CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 # 2. Filter for Courses

-## Functionality \
+## Functionality
 Users will be able to open a dropdown menu, next to the search bar, in which there will be the following terms: Math, English, Science, Social Studies, Fine arts, Athletics, Electives, AP, Advanced, On-level, Steam, Dual Credit, Filter by difficulty, and filter by periods.

-## Design \
+## Design

-## QA \
+## QA

-# Navbar \
+# Navbar

+## Functionality

+## Design

+## QA

+# 3 Step Process for Scheduling

-## Functionality \
+## Functionality

-## Design \
+## Design

-## QA \
+## QA